res-it/jenres-docs/docs/index.md

 ⚠️ Verify the data that will be shared with the Jenres APIs.
 Make sure the URL is of the type `https://jenres-api.aws.res-it.com`.

 ### Register your SonarCloud token on Jenres to be used for this repository - Optional
-6. Once you have correctly configured SonarCloud, generate a token from [here] (https://sonarcloud.io/account/security).
+6. Once you have correctly configured SonarCloud, generate a token from [here](https://sonarcloud.io/account/security).
 Enter your SonarCloud token in the CLI.

 ### Application examples